kyverno/kyverno/test/conformance/chainsaw/validate/clusterpolicy/cornercases/variable-substitution-failure-messages/README.md

 ## Expected Behavior

-ClusterPolicy should be successfully created.
+The variable `allowedUIDs` will be successfully substituted by `9999 | 4000` in the validation message.

 ## Reference Issue(s)